4ntoine/libadblockplus-android/README.md

 Use `setAllowDrawDelay(int allowDrawDelay)` to set custom delay to start render webpage after 'DOMContentLoaded' event is fired.

-Use `setAdblockEngine(AdblockEngine adblockEngine)` to use external adblock engine If adblock engine is not set, it's created by AdblockWebView instance automatically.
+Use `setAdblockEngine(AdblockEngine adblockEngine)` to use external adblock engine.
+If adblock engine is not set, it's created by AdblockWebView instance automatically.

 Use `dispose(Runnable disposeFinished)` to release resources (**required**).